Cilia Flores

-Cilia Adela Flores de Maduro (born 15 October 1956) is a Venezuelan lawyer and politician.
-She is married to the President of Venezuela Nicolás Maduro, making her the First Lady.
-Since 2015, she has also been a deputy in the National Assembly of Venezuela, of which she was president from 2006 to 2011, for her home state of Cojedes.
-In 2017, the Constituent National Assembly was founded, in which she is a member of the Presidential Commission.
+Cilia Adela Flores de Maduro (born 15 October 1956) is a Venezuelan lawyer and politician who served as the first lady of Venezuela from 2013 to 2026, as the wife of Nicolás Maduro, the 53rd president of Venezuela.
+A member of the United Socialist Party of Venezuela, she served as president of National Assembly of Venezuela from 2006 to 2011.
+On 3 January 2026, she and Maduro were captured and extracted out of Venezuela following the United States intervention, resulting in their de facto removal from power.

+Born into a lower middle-class family in Tinaquillo, Flores graduated from the Universidad Santa María with a law degree.
+In 2017, the Constituent National Assembly was founded in which she was a member of the Presidential Commission.

+Flores and Maduro made their initial court appearance in a Manhattan federal court on 5 January 2026, with each pleading not guilty to numerous drug trafficking charges.
+The couple was previously indicted by the United States District Court for the Southern District of New York on various drug charges in 2021 for which their extradition was sought.

+Early life

+Flores was born in Tinaquillo on 15 October 1956, and raised in Caracas.
+She is the daughter of Cilia Adela Flores, who died in March 2016, and Julio Seijas.
+Flores is from a lower middle-class background.
+She graduated with a law degree from the Universidad Santa María in Caracas, specializing in criminal and labor law.

 Political career

 As the lead attorney for Hugo Chávez's defense team, she helped secure Chávez's release from prison in 1994 after his unsuccessful coup in 1992.

 Tactical Command for the Revolution

 While serving as chair of the Political Command of the Bolivarian Revolution, Flores was part of the Tactical Command for the Revolution, an organization that ran the majority of Hugo Chávez's political machine.
 On 7 April, days before the 2002 Venezuelan coup d'état attempt, Flores, along with Guillermo García Ponce and Freddy Bernal shared plans of using the Bolivarian Circles as a paramilitary force to end opposition marches and defend Chávez in Miraflores Palace by organizing them into brigades.